Fall 2016 Enrollment

-At UMBC, students have the freedom to dig into the world around them, and the support from professors to follow their ideas through.
+At UMBC, students have the freedom to dig into the world around them as well as the support from professors to follow through with their ideas.
 UMBC students are curious, hands-on people who aren’t afraid to try new things.
 The result?
-Well-rounded students with the confidence to challenge ideas, and the skills to change the world.
+Well-rounded students with the confidence to challenge ideas and the skills to change the world.

 Some of UMBC students’ most life-changing moments occur beyond campus.
 Many students discover new cultures and learn about global connectivity through Study Abroad.
-Others spend a semester thinking big thoughts on Capitol Hill.
+Others full semesters thinking big thoughts on Capitol Hill.
 Many students follow their academic passions to URCAD, the Undergraduate Research and Creative Achievement Day, to wow the community and fellow student researchers with their work.

-Service learning engages students in weekly service with a designated service placement.
+Service-Learning engages students in weekly service with a designated service placement.
 Through this sustained partnership, students build relationships with whom they serve.
-Service learning also gives students the opportunity to engage in formal and informal reflections on their service, which allow students to connect their service with their learning.
+This collaboration gives students the opportunity to engage in formal and informal reflections of their service, allowing them to connect their service with their learning.
 Service-Learning is a connector program for various Shriver Center and UMBC initiatives.

 Some of UMBC’s students’ most life-changing moments occur beyond UMBC’s main campus in countries around the world.
 UMBC offers a wealth of opportunities to learn and serve abroad, and most students can even use their federal financial aid, institutional aid and scholarships, or state scholarships to fund study across the globe.

-UMBC’s professors are dedicated and smart—but it goes far beyond credentials.
-Students of all types will find a professor at UMBC to challenge and inspire them here.
+UMBC’s professors are dedicated and smart—but their value goes far beyond their credentials.
+Students of all types truly connect with UMBC professors who both challenge and inspire them.

-UMBC excels in connecting faculty who are doing outstanding research and creative work with students at both the graduate and undergraduate levels.
+UMBC excels in bringing students in touch with faculty who are doing outstanding research and creative work.

-Nearly 4,000 students call UMBC’s friendly and energetic campus home.
-Students enjoy direct access to faculty, facilities, campus activities, and other services, including a shuttle to downtown Baltimore.
-UMBC offers more than 200 student organizations, from kinetic sculpture to a cappella, to groups centered on social, cultural, and academic interests.
+UMBC’s friendly and energetic campus is home to nearly 4,000 students.
+Students enjoy living with direct access to the faculty, facilities, activities, and other services on campus, including a shuttle to downtown Baltimore.
+UMBC offers more than 250 student organizations, ranging from kinetic sculpture and a cappella to groups that are centered on social, cultural, and academic interests.